securecoders/opengraph-react/README.md

 # Opengraph-react

 Opengraph react is a set of handy react components for displaying site previews with the information gathered by https://opengraph.io.
-Check out a live preview at https://dashboard.opengraph.io/debug
+Check out a live preview at https://dashboard.opengraph.io/debug.

+## What is Opengraph.io?

+OpenGraph.io client library for nodejs.
+Given a URL, the client will make a HTTP request to OpenGraph.io which will scrape the site for OpenGraph tags.
+If tags exist the tags will be returned to you.

+Often times the appropriate tags will not exist and this is where OpenGraph.io shines.
+It will infer what the OpenGraph tags probably would be an return them to you as hybridGraph.

+The hybridGraph results will always default to any OpenGraph tags that were found on the page.
+If only some tags were found, or none were, the missing tags will be inferred from the content on the page.

+For most uses, the OpenGraph.io API is free.
+To get a free forever key, signup at OpenGraph.io.

 ## Installation